mojoblanco/domainos/README.md

 ### Notice
-This package can be useful when you prevent or allow specific email addresses during user registration.
+This package can be very useful when you want to prevent or allow specific email addresses during user registration.

 ### Author